timojuez/hificon/README.md

 If your development only relies on sending commands to the amp, your requirement is purely the hificon package and optionally hificon[autosetup].

 ### AVR Emulator
 For testing purposes, there is a Denon AVR software emulator that acts like the amp's Telnet protocol.
-Try it out by starting the emulator `hificon_amp_emulator --port [port] --protocol .denon` and connect to it e.g. via the HiFiShell `hifi_sh --protocol .denon --host 127.0.0.1 --port [port]`.
+Try it out by starting the emulator `hificon_amp_emulator --port [port] --protocol .denon` and connect to it e.g. via the HiFiShell `hifish --protocol .denon --host 127.0.0.1 --port [port]`.

-You can also emulate a shell on the amp that is being defined in your config's [Amp] protocol: `hifi_sh --protocol .emulator`
+You can also emulate a shell on the amp that is being defined in your config's [Amp] protocol: `hifish --protocol .emulator`

 ## Limitations